ieeeupsb/Nemo-PlatformIO-project/README.md

 Git workflow:

-git checkout main
+(get the lastest version)
-git fetch origin
+git checkout master (go to the main branch) git fetch origin (download objects and refs from the repo) git reset origin (reset the branch to origin)

-git reset --hard origin/main
+(create and checkout to new branch) git checkout -b new_feature

 Setting up wifi(old):